lse-st445/lse-st445.github.io/index.md

 ### Assessment

 Project assignment (60%) and continuous assessment in weeks 3, 5, 8, 10 (10% each).
 Students will be expected to produce 10 problem sets in the MT.

+We will use GitHub classroom to manage our homeworks.
+Please find the instruction [here](https://github.com/lse-st445/lectures2020/blob/master/Week1/User-Friendly%20Guide%20for%20Submitting%20HW1.pdf).

 ### Schedule